null Skip to main content

 I only ran the film for the first couple of minutes or so to observe the colour and sound.

 The colour has definitely shifted badly towards the Red end of town still watchable but Africa looks more like a Red dust bowl!
-The Blue dye has substantially failed which just leaves Reds and White.
+The Blue dye has substantially failed which just leaves the Reds to dominate along with White.

 Sound is good, very excitable American male accent, good level and not muffled